Suspect’s father: ‘All I care about’ is Jayme’s family

 BARRON, Wis.
-(AP) — The father of a Wisconsin man accused of kidnapping a 13-year-old girl and killing her parents says he cares about the girl’s family.
+(AP) — The father of a Wisconsin man accused of kidnapping a 13-year-old girl and killing her parents has expressed sympathy for the girl and her family.

-CNN reports that 21-year-old Jake Patterson’s father, Patrick Patterson, visited the Barron County Justice Center on Tuesday saying he wanted to pass a note to Jayme Closs’ family.
+Patrick Patterson visited the Barron County Justice Center on Tuesday saying he wanted to pass a note to Jayme Closs’ family, CNN reported.
+On the verge of tears, Patrick Patterson declined an interview but said: “All I care about right now is Jayme’s family.”

-Patterson’s son, Jake, is charged with abducting the girl after killing her parents in October, just days after he first spotted her getting on a school bus near her home.
+His son, 21-year-old Jake Patterson, is charged with targeting Jayme in October, just days after he first spotted her getting on a school bus near her home.
+Investigators said he held the girl captive for three months until she escaped last week .

-CNN reports Patrick Patterson was on the verge of tears and said he couldn’t talk.
-He did say: “All I care about right now is Jayme’s family.”
+Jayme’s grandfather, Robert Naiberg, told The Associated Press on Wednesday that he appreciates the father’s gesture.

 Most Read Nation & World Stories